 Due to widespread antibiotic resistance, it is better to prevent staphylococcal infection where possible.

 - The most effective way is to wash hands often, and before and after touching broken skin.

-- It is also important to clear bacteria colonising the nostrils and under the fingernails with either antibiotic ointment (eg. fusidic acid or mupirocin) or petroleum jelly several times daily for one week of each month, often for 6 months (this may vary).
+- Your doctor may also suggest clearing bacteria that colonise the nostrils and under the fingernails with antibiotic ointment (eg. fusidic acid or mupirocin) used twice daily for one week of each month, often for 6 months (this may vary).